Bishop Heber College

 Bishop Heber College is a religious minority educational institution in Tiruchirappalli, Tamil Nadu, India.
 It was founded in 1966, although the school has historical roots extending through various earlier local religious schools to about the mid-nineteenth century.
-Bishop Heber College offers several undergraduate and graduate degrees including the doctorate level.
+Bishop Heber College offers several undergraduate and postgraduate degrees including the doctorate level.

 Rankings

-Bishop Heber College was ranked 43 among colleges in India by National Institutional Ranking Framework (NIRF) in 2022.
+It is ranked 33rd among colleges in India by the National Institutional Ranking Framework (NIRF) in 2024.
+In the 2025 NIRF rankings, it was placed 46th among colleges.